-- 1. Nomination.
-Any Maine Democrat may be a candidate for National Committeeman or National Committeewoman.
+- Nomination.
+Any Maine Democrat may be a candidate to represent Maine on the Democratic National Committee.
 Nomination shall be by petition filed in accordance with Subsection 630(5), signed by at least one hundred (100) Delegates or Alternates to the State Convention.
-The names of male and female candidates shall be listed separately on one (1) ballot to be prepared by State Headquarters. - 2.
+The candidates shall be listed separately by gender on a single ballot to be prepared by State Headquarters. - 2.
 Election.
+Maine's representatives shall not be of the same gender.
 Election shall be by majority vote at the County Caucuses.
 Secret ballots shall be used unless the National Democratic Party requires signed ballots.

-680. Nomination of Presidential Electors (Electoral College)
+680.Nomination of Presidential Electors (Electoral College)

-- 1. Nomination.
+- Nomination.
 Nomination shall be by petition filed in accordance with Subsection 630(5), signed by at least thirty-five (35) Delegates or Alternates to the State Convention.
 Any Maine Democrat may be a candidate for at-large elector, and any Democrat residing within a Congressional District may be a candidate for at-large elector from that District.
 Candidates may run for only one elector position. - 2.
 Election.
 Election to be officially nominated by the Maine Democratic Party as Presidential Electors shall be by secret ballot at the County Caucuses.
 Each nominee for Congressional District elector shall be elected by majority vote by the Delegates representing that District.
 The nominees for at-large elector shall be the two candidates receiving the most votes from the entire Convention.

-CHAPTER 7 MAINE DEMOCRATIC PARTY PLATFORM
+MAINE DEMOCRATIC PARTY PLATFORM

-700. Platform Established
+700.Platform Established

-- 1. Platform as standing document.
-The Democratic Party of the State of Maine shall have a Platform, which shall be a permanent standing document. - 2.
-Publication.
+1. Platform as standing document.
+The Democratic Party of the State of Maine shall have a Platform, which shall be a permanent standing document.

+- 2. Publication.
 Within thirty (30) days after the adjournment of the State Convention the Platform shall be: - A. Published on the Maine Democratic Party Website; - B. Distributed to each Daily Newspaper in the State; - C. Distributed to each Democratic Candidate for State or Federal Office in the State of Maine; - D. Distributed to each member of the DSC; and - E. Made available upon request to any member of the Maine Democratic Party.